lordmilko/dots/README.md

 * Remove unnecessary vim themes
 * Writeup zsh config works. it goes to zshrc, which gives us the .zsh folder, .zshrc, which runs all the zshrc.d files and sets the theme to jaagr. doesnt that conflict with the file zshrc.d/30-theme.zsh? whats meant to go in these $CURRENT_THEME/zsh files then!
 * I think the #compdef in the _themer file indicates its related to zsh! check that out. somehow related to the zsh completion system?
+* Vim airline themes.
+Does vim have a package manager? (https://github.com/vim-airline/vim-airline-themes)
+* Remove colors- folder from .vim

 # How it All Works
 ```